DEVFORGE

 - Local AI support via Ollama for free utility tasks (summaries, session notes, prompt expansion)

-- Built-in playtest logger that routes observations to Debug, Discuss, or your task list
+- Built-in playtest logger that routes observations to Debug, Discuss, your task list, or generates a structured markdown playtest report

 - Session continuity across work sessions